ariannalangton/Data-Analytics-Portfolio/pythonProjects/marketingBudgetAnalysis/README.md

-This folder holds everything pertaining to the marketing budget analsys done.
+This folder holds everything pertaining to the marketing budget analysis done.